build-trust/ockam-website/src/content/learn/how-to-guides/rust-sdk-code-examples/getting-started.md

+---
+title: Start Here
+order: 1
+---
-# Getting Started with the Ockam Rust SDK
+# Get Started with the Ockam Rust SDK

 This guide walks you through the steps necessary to use the Ockam Rust SDK.